 - Alerts/Messaging: The software should be able to send you alerts when chosen actions are completed, such as an alert when your daughter opens your front door with her unique code.

-Getting started with hamptons home automation is actually quite simple when you know where to begin.
+Getting started with Hamptons home automation is actually quite simple when you know where to begin.
 In fact, many home automation companies sell their hubs in starter kits to get you going with a certain subsection of home automation at a discounted price.
+Ask an Electrical contractor long island if home automation is right for your home.
 This is a great way to ease into the process of home automation without getting in too deep.
-If you would like information on a starter kit, or some more advice on smartening up your house, call us today.
+If you would like information on a starter kit from a long island electrician, or some more advice on smartening up your house, call us today.